KSHS-Robotics-Club/FLL-2023-Docs/docs/robot/iterations.md

 Increased the elevation of the back wheel ball modules to make the robot level to the ground.
 This increases stability.

 ## V 0.0.6
-Elevator reinforced to robot.
+Elevator re-enforced to robot at the front of the robot.

 ## V 0.0.7
-Reinforced wheels to reduce shaking.
+Re-enforced wheels to reduce shaking.

 ## V 0.0.8
 Added counterweight to right wheel to balance both sides.

+## V 0.0.9
+Added ev3 brick to the back to balance the weight of the elevator at the front.
+Re-enforced brick so that it is held in position on the robot.